 Prime Rib vs. Ribeye Steaks - Differences in Cooking and Buying

-What can be the difference between prime rib and standing rib roast?
-If you want to cook a ribeye steak or prime ribs, make sure to use suitable cooking methods.
+What can be the difference between prime rib roasts and standing rib roasts?
+If you want to cook a ribeye or prime ribs, make sure to use suitable cooking methods.

 There is a difference in how these two cuts should be cooked.